Driolar/SoccerTheory-Pharo/doc/SoccerML - A XML Markup Language for Soccer Theory.md

 However, the indicated RoboCup Tool is in the meantime deprecated.
 Most recent efforts are dedicated to [convert RoboCup logs into CSV](https://github.com/hidehisaakiyama/RoboCup2D-data).

+### SkillCorner
+The Soccer Theory Suite provides the class `STSkillCornerConverter` for converting SkillCorner open data into SoccerML.
+There are 9 real matches provided by SkillCorner [here](https://github.com/SkillCorner/opendata).

+#### Example using `STSkillCornerConverter`
+TODO

 ### FIFA's EPTS
 The *Fédération Internationale de Football Association* (FIFA) develops a global standard for tracking and event soccer data named [EPTS](https://inside.fifa.com/innovation/standards/epts/research-development-epts-standard-data-format) (Electronic Performance and Tracking Systems).
 An EPTS data set for a match consists of three files:
 - the rawdata file in text format